risk-first/website/Coordination-Risk.md

  - [Larger Organisations](#large-organisations) and the staff within them,
  - and [Software Processes](#in-software-processes).

-... and we'll consider how [Coordination Risk](Coordination-Risk) is a problem at each scale.
+... and we'll consider how [Coordination Risk](Coordination-Risk) is a problem at each of these scales.

 But for now, let's crack on and examine where [Coordination Risk](Coordination-Risk) comes from.

 ## A Model Of Coordination Risk

-Earlier, in [Dependency Risk](Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [depend on them](Dependency-Risk), taking on risk.<!-- tweet-end -->  Here, however, we're looking at the situation where there is _competition for those dependencies_, that is, [Scarcity Risk](Scarcity-Risk):   other parties want to use them in a different way.
+Earlier, in [Dependency Risk](Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [depend on them](Dependency-Risk) taking on risk.<!-- tweet-end -->  Here, let's consider the situation where there is _competition for those dependencies_ due to [Scarcity Risk](Scarcity-Risk):   other agents want to use them in a different way.

 ### Law Of Diminishing Returns